USEPA/AMET/docs/AMET_Project_and_Analysis_Script_Guide_v14b.md

 HOURS_8HRMAX    Number of 8hr values to use when computing daily maximum 8hr ozone.
 Options are 17 or 24.
 SPECIES_N       Define species to compute.
 See HR2DAY documentation for additional options.
 ```
+This section sets the location of the hr2day executable, several hr2day options runtime options, and the species definitions to be averaged by hr2day.
+If ${CMAQ_HOME}, ${compiler}, and ${compilerVrsn} have been set in section 3 then the path to the hr2day exectuable automatically set and no additional changes are needed in this section.

+The hr2day Fortran utility takes hourly model data and computes various daily average values, output to a single file.
+The species definitions are used to specify which species should be averaged and how to perform that averaging.
+For example, hourly O3 can be computed to a maximum daily 8hr average value by specifying the "Operation" to perform on hourly O3 as "8HRMAX".

 <a id="sitecmp"></a>Section 5: Site compare configuration options
 -------------------------------------